wayneworkman/sines/README.md

   - **Combination Phase**: As each sine wave is added, the combined wave remains free of negative values since all contributing sine waves are non-negative.
   - **Visualization**: The combined wave never displays negative values at any point during the fitting and combination processes, providing a consistently non-negative representation.

+- **`none`**:
+  - **Fitting Process**: No zeroing is applied.
+Both individual sine waves and the combined waveform retain their negative values throughout the fitting and combination processes.
+This allows the algorithm to utilize the full oscillatory behavior of sine waves, potentially leading to a more accurate fit but resulting in a combined waveform that includes negative values.
+  - **Combination Phase**: The cumulative sum of sine waves includes all positive and negative contributions, reflecting the true nature of the fitted model.
+  - **Visualization**: The combined wave displays both positive and negative values, providing an unaltered view of the fitting progress.

-**Choosing Between `after_sum` and `per_wave`**:
+**Choosing Between Options**:

-- Use `--set-negatives-zero after_sum` when you want the fitting process to consider the full oscillatory behavior of sine waves, including negative values, for a more accurate fit.
-This option ensures that the combined wave remains non-negative by zeroing negative sums **only** during fitness evaluations, preserving the true cumulative sum of all waves for comprehensive fitting.

-- Use `--set-negatives-zero per_wave` when you require that the combined wave remains non-negative throughout the entire process, including during fitting.
-This option restricts each sine wave to contribute only non-negative values, preventing any negative values in the combined wave at all times and ensuring a consistently non-negative waveform.
+- **`after_sum`**: Ideal when you want to maintain the full dynamics of sine wave interactions during fitting while ensuring non-negative representations in evaluations and visualizations.
+- **`per_wave`**: Suitable for scenarios where a strictly non-negative combined waveform is required throughout the entire process.
+- **`none`**: Best when the complete oscillatory behavior of sine waves is essential for accurate modeling without any constraints on the combined waveform's sign.

 ### Extrapolating Data (`extrapolator.py`)